CTNeptune/KatamariTest/README.md

 ## Installation

 1. Clone the repository using `git clone`.
-2. Open the project in Unity (ensure you're using a compatible version).
+2. Open the project in Unity 2022.3.0f1
 3. Run the game within the Unity editor or build the game for your desired platform.

 ## Controls

 - **Movement**: Use the WASD keys to move the Katamari.
 - **Dimension Switch**: Roll near a portal and press the Space Bar to switch between dimensions.

+## License

+Licensed under the MIT license.